Filoli: Roth family and National Trust for Historic Preservation

+Management

-In 1975, Mrs. Roth donated the estate in its entirety to the National Trust for Historic Preservation, with an endowment that helps support annual operating expenses.
-The estate operates as Filoli Center, a private, non-profit organization with its own Board of Governors, staff and volunteers.
+The estate operates as Filoli Center, a private, non-profit organization with its own Board of Governors, staff, and volunteers.
+As of 2022, Filoli was drawing about 400,000 visitors per year.

 House

-The house is 54,256 square feet,and has 56 rooms total.
+The house is 54,256 sqft in size, and has a total of 56 rooms.
 This includes a ballroom, a reception room, a dining room, cozier family rooms, and servants quarters.
-While the home was empty when it reached the National Trust, much of the original furniture and art has been donated, to help them recreate the original appearance of the home.
-This is an ongoing effort; in 2022 (the year this edit was created) they restructured the gentleman's lounge to include new period typical additions to the room and add a recreation of the original wallpaper.
+While the home was empty when it reached the National Trust, much of the original furniture and art has been donated, to help recreate the original appearance of the home.
+This is an ongoing effort; in 2022 the gentleman's lounge was restructured to include new period-typical additions to the room and add a re-creation of the original wallpaper.

 Library

-Filoli houses two libraries with resources related to the families and the estate; the Friends Library Collection and the Sterling Library Collection.
+Filoli houses two libraries with resources related to the families and the estate: the Friends Library Collection and the Sterling Library Collection.
 The Friends Library is a circulation library that holds 1,500 books, 125 videos, lectures, or oral histories, and several copies of movies filmed on the estate.
 The Sterling Library is a research library with 1,800 books and 40 journals.
-Both libraries are only open to Filoli members or researchers.
+Both libraries are only open to Filoli members or to researchers.

 Gardens

-The 16 acre of gardens are structured as a series of formally enclosed spaces framed within brick walls and clipped hedges, which open one from another, providing long axial views, in which profuse naturalized plantings of hardy and annual plants contrast with lawns, brick and gravel paths, formal reflecting pools, framed in walls and clipped hedging in box, holly, laurel and yew (illustration, right) and punctuated by massive terracotta pots and many narrowly columnar Irish yews, originally grown on the estate from cuttings.
+The 16 acre of gardens are structured as a series of formally enclosed spaces framed by brick walls and clipped hedges, which open one from another, providing long axial views, in which profuse naturalized plantings of hardy and annual plants contrast with lawns, brick and gravel paths, formal reflecting pools, framed in walls and clipped hedging in box, holly, laurel, and yew (illustration, right) and punctuated by massive terracotta pots and many narrowly columnar Irish yews, originally grown on the estate from cuttings.
 Filoli is an outstanding example of the Anglo-American gardening style reintroducing Italian formality, that was pioneered at the end of the nineteenth century by Edwin Lutyens and Gertrude Jekyll in British gardens and exemplified in the U.S. by designs of Charles A. Platt and Beatrix Farrand.